 Founding Partner, Principal

 Dan received a Master of Architecture from the Harvard University Graduate School of Design and B.A. in Public Policy from Stanford University.
 Prior to founding SAW, Dan worked for a number of leading architecture offices in New York, Beijing, and Boston.
 He currently teaches architecture at UC Berkeley and California College of the Arts (CCA) and has been an invited design critic at several schools of architecture, including Harvard University, Rhode Island School of Design, and California College of the Arts.
-Dan is a licensed architect in the state of California.
+Dan is a licensed architect in the states of California and Hawaii.

 Megumi Aihara, ASLA, PLA